StephanDollberg/dict/README.md

 ==========
 Open-addressed hash map implementation in C++

 This is a cache friendly alternative to `std::unordered_map`.
+Inspired by Chandler Carruth's [talk](https://www.youtube.com/watch?v=fHNmRkzxHWs) at CppCon.

 ```
 #include <iostream>